ingredients icon.Ingredients

 CSAs (Community Supported Agriculture) and “cow-sharing agreements” (or cowpools …how great is that!) are also great cost-cutting options.
 By cutting out other stages in the distribution process, you can keep costs in line with grain-fed.

-What About the Cows?
-Which is better for them?
+Which is better for the Cows?
 Feeding Grass or Grain?

 Well, as you might guess, this one’s pretty straightforward.
-Cows are happier doing what cows are built to do…roam around freely and graze on grass.
+Grass feeding is better for cows than grain feeding.
+Cows are happier and healthier doing what cows are built to do, which is roam around freely and graze on grass.
 Unfortunately, in the multi-billion dollar business of beef production, the cows’ opinion doesn’t count for much.

 Here’s some more solid information about the differences in pasture and feedlot lives, from the cows’ perspective.